-BY BENNET COPPLESTONE
+BENNET COPPLESTONE

-AUTHOR OF "THE LOST NAVAL PAPERS
+AUTHOR OF "THE LOST NAVAL PAPERS"

-"The Navy is a matter of machines only in so far as material means must be employed to achieve material ends.
+"The Navy is a matter of machines only in so far as human beings can only achieve material ends by material means.
 I look upon the ships and the guns as secreted by the men just as a tortoise secretes its shell."-PROLOGUE.